Salmon River Fly Fishing

 Fishing Your Salmon Fly Correctly

 Fly fishing means 'fly fishing' so it's important that your thoughts are tuned fully into the swim behaviour of the salmon fly at whatever range you're fishing at as that's really the only thing that matters.
 Space each swing of the fly by approx 3 ft and consistently arc these fly swings down through the pools with a controlled fly that suits the season and water temperature.
 This approx 3ft fly swing spacing will increase your chances of a reaction and maximise your days water coverage.
-The rule of thumb on this is a slower fly in the cold water and a faster fly in the warmer water but keep an open mind and don't be afraid to experiment.
+The rule of thumb on this is a slower fly in the cold water and a faster fly in the warmer water but keep an open mind and don't be afraid to experiment when the normal approaches aren't working.

 Deep Fly Salmon Fishing Tactics